kokyriakidis/gbz-base/README.md

 ## Subgraph queries

-The `query` tool supports extracting subgraphs from a database or a GBZ graph.
+`gbz-base query` supports extracting subgraphs from a database or a GBZ graph.
 A database is available immediately, while loading a large graph into memory can take tens of seconds.
 On the other hand, large and/or repeated queries can be tens of times faster with an in-memory graph.